b4dpxl/Multi-Account-Container-Header/README.md

 - yellow

 If there is no mapping or match, it won't highight.
 But it will add a comment with the container name either way.

+There's also an option "Remove Header" which will create an Edited Request with the header removed.